 Gothenburg during the 21th century

-With eyes on the 400th anniversary for Gothenburg in 2021 many new parts of the city are under development.
+Looking ahead towards Gothenburg's 400th anniversary, many new parts of the city are under development.
 The area around Frihamnen (the old Freeport in the central part) will become a whole new neighborhood for at least 15,000 inhabitants and in the area there will also be a big new jubilee park.
-Also, we may get Sweden's highest house if planned skyscraper The North Star is built on Lindholmen.
-In addition, we hope for a new kind of public transport in the form of a cable car.
-If built the line is supposed to go from the 17th century district of Haga to the modern area Lindholmen on the island Hisingen.
-A symbolic journey through 400 years of Gothenburg history.
+Also, we will get Sweden's highest house when the skyscraper The North Star is built on Lindholmen.